NikhilKommuri/me/README.md

 # me
-#This is my Portfolio created Using React js
+#This is my Portfolio created Using React js.

-#The following is the link to acess the same
+#You can acess the hosted app using the below URL.

 #https://nikhilkommuri.github.io/me/